LynnSynuo/Health_Insurance_Fraud_Detector/README.md

 # Project Description
 Health insurance fraud is a significant challenge facing Medicare, a federal health insurance program.
 As the Fraud Detection and Prevention Unit, our mission is to assist Medicare in identifying and preventing potential fraudulent claims.

+# What is the problem you would like to solve?
+Why is it important?
+- Healthcare Fraud is one of the major problems in the US Healthcare System, leading to tens of billions of dollars lost each year.

+- Insurance Agencies like Medicare, Medicaid, and other agencies have to spend more money, and to incur financial losses, they have to decide to increase the insurance premium amount.
+Eventually, the healthcare system is becoming more and more expensive for everyone.

+- Not only is financial loss a major concern, but fraud can also lead to unnecessary procedures, inappropriate medications, and even over-treatment, putting patients at risk.

+# Business Value of the Solution
+- Goal: Detect as many fraud claims as possible

+- The average cost of $1000 per claim reimbursement

+- Every 1% increase in detection rate can save hundreds of millions nationwide

 We have proposed two strategic approaches to address this issue:
 - Identify fraudulent claims: By detecting individual fraudulent claims, we can uncover patterns that may indicate broader systemic issues.
 - Identify false healthcare providers: By scrutinizing healthcare providers, we can expose those who engage in fraudulent practices.